Writing a condolence message can be tough; after all, we only offer condolences during the most difficult moments.

 Below, we take a deeper look at everything you need to know to express yourself elegantly and sincerely.

 Introduction: writing the perfect condolence message

 Fortunately, this page will help get you started.
 It lists more than 100 heartfelt condolences, sympathy card ideas, and handy tips that you can use in various settings.

 What to say to someone who lost someone is indeed a sensitive issue.
-So learning about how to write condolence message is an invaluable life skill.
+So learning how to write condolence messages is an invaluable life skill.

 Feel free to modify them as you see fit; think of the below messages as starting points, to get you thinking.

 From “I am sorry for your loss” and “may he rest in peace” to “we’re deeply saddened” and beyond: heartfelt condolences are among the most challenging things to write.

 New: The power to completely change your life path!